Five Must-Have Tools for Serious and Efficient Bloggers

 IFTTT (Web service)

 This well-known web automation service acts behind the scene in many places of my blogger workflow.
 One of my applets is to save all microblog post URLs into a Google sheet.
 When I want to search for one of my previous posts and use the reference, it is easy to do so from the iPad or the web.
+Another applet lets me create an archive copy of a blog post into Dayone, as documented here.
 IFTTT, in general, has a weird user interface, which makes it harder to use than necessary.
 I’m subscribing to their paid tier for less than four dollars.

 Putting it all together

-In summary, as an example, for a single blog post on Micro.blog, tools like the MarsEdit Safari Extension, MarsEdit text editor, Pastebot, IFTTT and Buffer all contribute to making my blogger workflow faster and more consistent.
+In summary, as an example, for a single blog post on Micro.blog, tools like the MarsEdit Safari Extension, MarsEdit text editor, and IFTTT all contribute to making my blogger workflow faster and more consistent.
 For example, while reading an interesting article on the web, MarsEdit Safari extension and text editing feature help me create the initial link post.
-Frequently used hashtags come from Pastebot.
-After hitting the publish button to post the article online, IFTTT will detect a new article on my blog’s RSS feed.
-This article will then be put in the publishing queue on Buffer for a later cross-posting on Twitter.
+After hitting the publish button to post the article online, IFTTT will detect a new article on my blog’s RSS feed, an entry will then be saved into a Google Sheet file for reference purposes.

 If you are a blogger like me, I hope you made some discoveries that will eventually help you improve your efficiency and consistency.
 Are you using tools that make a difference in your work?
 Feel free to share your own experience.